GLP-1 Guide

 Managing Side Effects at Higher Doses

 Nausea: Eat smaller, more frequent meals.
 Avoid fatty or greasy food in the 24 hours after injection.
 Ginger tea helps.
 If persistent, your prescriber may slow the titration.
+The nausea management guide covers ginger, electrolytes and other remedies in detail.

 Constipation: Increase fibre intake gradually.
 Drink at least 2 litres of water daily.
 Psyllium husk (available from any UK pharmacy) is effective.